flyingrhinonz/taggen/README.md

 Typical use case - tag cables in a data center, where the tag is guaranteed to be unique, represents the time it was made, and short enough to be usable.
+Various software can handle these tags such as the excellent NetBox.

 That's it - simple and works.
 Enjoy...